AucklandMuseum/flickrUploader/README.md

 FLICKR_SECRET = "<secret>"
 ```

-Your access token will be stored in `.flickr`.
-Do not upload this file or your `.env` to a repository!
+Your access token will be stored in the local folder `.flickr`.
+Be sure you don't upload this folder or your `.env` file to a public repository.

 ## Run the script
 ```